 The monument to the 69th Pennsylvania is south of Gettysburg near the Copse of Trees.
-(39.81262 N, 77.23629 W; Google map; Monument map: Hancock Avenue at The Angle) It was dedicated in 1887 by the State of Pennsylvania.
+(39.81262 N, 77.23629 W; Google map; Tour map: Hancock Avenue at The Angle) It was dedicated in 1887 by the State of Pennsylvania.

 The 69th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Dennis O’Kane.
 He was mortally wounded on July 3rd during Pickett’s Charge, dying the next day.
 Lieutenant Colonel Martin Tschudy was also killed.
 Major Duffy, although wounded, remained on the field in command until the battle was over, when Captain William Davis took over the regiment.